MetaServer > Help > Extract > Extract Text (Azure AI Document Intelligence)

 2) is equal to / is not equal to / is greater than /…: enter the other value your field value needs to be compared with.
 You can also press the drop-down button to select different system and index values to compose your value.

-08 – Page: set the page number to where the information is located.
-The default is page 1.
+09 – Page: set the page number to where the information is located.
+The default is set to all pages (= blank).

 For example: